Ericsson/ecaudit/doc/role_whitelist_management.md

 ### Grant Resources

-This resource type is used to represent an access derived whitelist on the wrapped resource.
+This resource type is used to represent an permission derived whitelist on the wrapped resource.

 The operations that can be whitelisted depends on the type of resource being wrapped inside the grant.

-For example, when granting access derived whitelist __all__ on a __keyspace__ - _CREATE/ALTER/DROP/SELECT/MODIFY/AUTHORIZE_ operations will be whitelisted:
+For example, when granting permission derived whitelist __all__ on a __keyspace__ - _CREATE/ALTER/DROP/SELECT/MODIFY/AUTHORIZE_ operations will be whitelisted:
 ```SQL
 cassandra@cqlsh> ALTER ROLE kalle WITH OPTIONS = { 'GRANT AUDIT WHITELIST FOR ALL' : 'grants/data/unit' };
 ```

-And when granting access derived whitelist __all__ on __connections__ - _AUTHORIZE/EXECUTE_ operations will be whitelisted:
+And when granting permission derived whitelist __all__ on __connections__ - _AUTHORIZE/EXECUTE_ operations will be whitelisted:
 ```SQL
 cassandra@cqlsh> ALTER ROLE kalle WITH OPTIONS = { 'GRANT AUDIT WHITELIST FOR ALL' : 'grants/connections' };
 ```